Whale shark: Growth and reproduction

 On 7 March 2009, marine scientists in the Philippines discovered what is believed to be the smallest living specimen of the whale shark.
 The young shark, measuring only 38 cm, was found with its tail tied to a stake at a beach in Pilar, Sorsogon, Philippines, and was released into the wild.
 Based on this discovery, some scientists no longer believe this area is just a feeding ground; this site may be a birthing ground, as well.
 Both young whale sharks and pregnant females have been seen in the waters of St Helena in the South Atlantic Ocean, where numerous whale sharks can be spotted during the summer.

 In a report from Rappler last August 2019, whale sharks were sighted during WWF Philippines' photo identification activities in the first half of the year.
 There were a total 168 sightings – 64 of them "re-sightings" or reappearances of previously recorded whale sharks.
 WWF noted that "very young whale shark juveniles" were identified among the 168 individuals spotted in the first half of 2019.
 Their presence suggests that the Ticao Pass may be a pupping ground for whale sharks, further increasing the ecological significance of the area.

 Large adult females, often pregnant, are a seasonal presence around the Galapagos Islands, which may have reproductive significance.
 One study between 2011 and 2013 found that 91.5% of the whale sharks observed around Darwin Island were adult females.

+In an article by Hueter published in 2013, a whale shark nicknamed 'Rio lady' performed a 7,772 km migration in 150 days while pregnant.
+This migration started from the Yucatan Peninsula to the Mid-Atlantic Ridge.
+She did regular deep dives up to 1,600 meters down throughout her entire trip as shown with vertical data.
+The researchers hypothesized that this migration was for reproductive purposes and that she was going to a pupping ground in the open Atlantic.